infinitered/ignite/boilerplate/README.md

 Included in an Ignite boilerplate project is the `app` directory.
 This is a directory you would normally have to create when using vanilla React Native.

-The inside of the src directory looks similar to the following:
+The inside of the `app` directory looks similar to the following:

 ```
 app
-│── components
+├── components
+├── config
-│── i18n
+├── i18n
 ├── models
 ├── navigators
 ├── screens
 ├── services
 ├── theme
 ├── utils
-└── app.tsx
+├── app.tsx
 ```

 **components**
-MAVERICKTODO: update this documentation
+This is where your reusable components live which help you build your screens.

 **i18n**
 This is where your translations will live if you are using `react-native-i18n`.